mahnoorayub/Mahnoor-Portfolio/critique-by-design.md

 ### What would you do differently?

--	I would have used a grid a of bar charts (or pie charts or bubble charts) to show each pollutant separately, so it is easier to understand.
+-	I would have used a grid a of bar charts (or pie charts or bubble charts) to show each pollutant separately, so it is easier to understand and compare.
 -	I would want to give a message out of this chart that is obvious in the heading for example “Energy Sector is the highest source of air emissions for most pollutants”.
 Through this I would keep the other low emission causing sectors greyed out and highlight this particular sector.
 This would also reduce the distracting colors in the chart and make it more appealing to the eye.
 -	I would keep the numbers consistent, either use decimals or percentages.
 -	If the data was available, instead of showing total 100% I would show the amounts of emissions caused by each sector and then the total emissions for the pollutant.
 This would make it easier to compare the individual sectors and pollutants with one another.